 Office at Night: A Residency and Literary Collaboration

 Authors Laird Hunt and Kate Bernheimer are writing a collaborative novella inspired by Edward Hopper’s Office at Night (1940) from the Walker’s collection, “taking up residence” inside the iconic painting and imagining the lives of its enigmatic characters.
-Released in installments on the Walker’s website in April, the story will also published as an e-book in June.
+Released in installments on the Walker’s website in April, the story will also be published as an e-book in June.
 This project is co-commissioned by the Walker Art Center and Coffee House Press with support from the McKnight Foundation.